-- 1.1 This is the pre-submission (Regulation 14) version of Werrington Neighbourhood Plan 2023-2036.
-This is subject to a six-week consultation and all comments received in response to this consultation process will be considered in preparing the final submission version. - 1.2 Werrington does not have a Parish Council, so Werrington Area Forum (Neighbourhood Forum) has been established to manage the Neighbourhood Plan which was formally approved by Peterborough City Council on 28th January 2019.
-The Neighbourhood Plan covers the Werrington Neighbourhood Plan Area which was formally designated by Peterborough City Council on 15th October 2018 (seen in Figure 1 below). - 1.3 Werrington Neighbourhood Plan's period is 2023 to 2036 which aligns with the expiry date of Peterborough City Council's current Local Plan.
+- 1.1 Werrington does not have a Parish Council, so Werrington Area Forum (Neighbourhood Forum) has been established to manage the Neighbourhood Plan which was formally approved by Peterborough City Council on 28th January 2019.
+The Neighbourhood Plan covers the Werrington Neighbourhood Plan Area which was formally designated by Peterborough City Council on 15th October 2018 (seen in Figure 1 below). - 1.2 Werrington Neighbourhood Plan's period is 2024 to 2036 which aligns with the expiry date of Peterborough City Council's current Local Plan.
 It will be reviewed after five years.
+Peterborough's Local Plan is undergoing a review with a new Local Plan expected to be in place by 2026.
+The current adopted Local Plan, adopted in 2019, remains in force until then.